swapnilmern/ZomatoExample/README.md

 # ZomatoExample
-This Project is defined to create web application based on theme of Zomato.
+This Project is defined to create web application based on theme of Zomato Resto App.